Approximating Multiplicatively Weighted Voronoi Diagrams: Efficient Construction with Linear Size: Abstract

 \section{Abstract}

-Given a set of $n$ sites from $\mathbb{R}^d$, each having some positive weight factor, the Multiplicative Weighted Voronoi Diagram is a subdivision of space that associates each cell to the site whose weighted Euclidean distance is minimal for its points.
+Given a set of $n$ sites from $\mathbb{R}^d$, each having some positive weight factor, the Multiplicatively Weighted Voronoi Diagram is a subdivision of space that associates each cell to the site whose weighted Euclidean distance is minimal for all points in the cell.